hive-engine/steemsmartcontracts-wiki/Smart-Contracts-Guide.md

 Once your smart contract is deployed, you can perform post-release checks to verify it's working as intended.
 The best way to do this is using Python with Beem to broadcast custom json transactions, then verify contract data state using Postman.

-TODO: add details of how to do this
+**TODO:** add details of how to do this

+# Dev Best Practices

+Here are some things to be aware of when writing smart contracts: